Vandivier/afterecon/content/2013-11-07-on-tinkering-toward-utopia-by-tyack-and-cuban.md

 ---
-title: On \"Tinkering Toward Utopia\" by Tyack and Cuban
+title: "On \"Tinkering Toward Utopia\" by Tyack and Cuban"
 date: 2013-11-07 04:48:45
 author: John Vandivier
 ---